-Learn to say “no.” “Join this group or that group, take a trip, get a job, entertain more, take a course, date, don’t date, sell the house, don’t sell the house, take in a boarder…” The suggestions did not stop!
+Learn to say “no.” No is your new yes.
+“Join this group or that group, take a trip, get a job, entertain more, take a course, date, don’t date, sell the house, don’t sell the house, take in a boarder…” The suggestions did not stop!
 I appreciated the caring, but I learned that I was the only one who could know what was best for me.
 I slowly took on the things that felt right and ignored the rest.
 Honor your intuition.

 Let go of the guilt.
 At first, I felt guilty saying “no” so I didn’t.
 Geesh, I did stuff I didn’t want to do just to make my people happy.
 I sat in a rug hooking class for 2 hours and almost fell asleep.
 Enough of that silliness!

 Ask for help when you need to.
 This is hard for me.
 I really don’t like to ask for help.
 So if you’re like me and can’t ask for help, do what I did.
 Hire people.
 I hired people to do the things I absolutely couldn’t or didn’t want to do.
 As a DIYer, this was and still is mighty hard.
 But necessary.
 I am NOT Superwoman.
 I do try, though.